YZ-PJCAC/CRUD-Laravel/README.md

 1. Framework = bootstrap, laravel
 2. Programming language = Javascript, HTML, CSS, php

-*Replace the  folder on your laravel project folder and Replace it*
+*If want to run the system, replace the above files in the laravel project folder.*